opencybersecurityalliance/PACE/docs/Plugfests/2202-06-CAW-DC/sFractal/README.md

 will be devices in the lower left of the figure above.

 ### 3.2.1 PCS Use Cases
+Editor's note:
 add more detail and on the 1,2,3,4 in https://github.com/sparrell/PACE/tree/arch2/docs/Arch#putting-an-sbom-into-pace with details on the various components, commands, and interfaces.

+Editor's note:
+add use case for SBOM on device and OpenC2 to get it

+Editor's note:
+add use case for MUD on device, referring to URL, and OpenC2 to get SBOM from URL

+Editor's note:
+add use case where orchestrator 'just knows' the URL of SBOM and OpenC2 gets SBOM from URL

+Editor's note:
+add use case where orchestrator tells PCS1 to get SBOM from PAR2 to put in PAR1;
+and OpenC2 gets SBOM from PAR2 in combo with other side use case from next section

 ### 3.2.2 PAR Use Cases
+Editor's note:
 add more detail and on the 3 in https://github.com/sparrell/PACE/tree/arch2/docs/Arch#putting-an-sbom-into-pace and on 1,2 in